2164-ServiceNow/Nithish-Venu-CricInfo/README.md

-# Project Title : Movie Information Hub
+# Project Title : CricInfo Hub
 ### Project Description:
-The Movie Information Hub is a single-page web application that allows users to search for movies, view detailed information about them (e.g., poster, plot, cast, ratings), and manage a personalized watchlist.
-The application integrates with the TMDB API to fetch movie data in real time.
+The CricInfo Hub is a single-page web application designed to provide real-time cricket updates, including live scores, match schedules, player statistics, and team rankings.
+It integrates with a public cricket API to offer users a seamless experience for staying updated on their favorite sport.
 ### Technologies Used :
 * HTML